aio-libs/aiocache/docs/caches.rst

 Caches
 ======

 You can use different caches according to your needs.
-All the caches implement the same interface which includes the methods: ``add``, ``get``, ``set``, ``multi_get``, ``multi_set``, ``delete``, ``exists``, ``raw``.
-If you feel a method is really missing here do not hesitate to open an issue in github.

-Caches are always working through a serializer.
-The serializer allows to transform the data when storing and retrieving the data from the storage.
-This for example, allows to store python classes in Redis which by default, it only supports storing bytes.
-As you may have guessed, this has a con: in some cases the data won't be raw accessible in the storage as the serializer may apply some weird transformations on it before storing it.
-To give an idea, the set operation on any backend works as follows:
+All the caches implement the same interface.

+Caches are always working together with a serializer which transforms data when storing and retrieving from the backend.
+It may also contain plugins that are able to enrich the behavior of your cache (like adding metrics, logs, etc).

+This is the flow of the ``set`` command:

 .. image:: images/set_operation_flow.png
   :align: center

 Let's go with a more specific case.
 Let's pick Redis as the cache with namespace "test" and PickleSerializer as the serializer:

 #.
-We receive a set("key", "value")
+We receive ``set("key", "value")``.
+#.
+Hook ``pre_set`` of all attached plugins (none by default) is called.
-#. "key" will become "test:key" when applying the ``build_key``
+#. "key" will become "test:key" when calling ``build_key``.
-#. "value" will become an array of bytes when calling ``serializer.dumps``
+#. "value" will become an array of bytes when calling ``serializer.dumps`` because of ``PickleSerializer``.
+#. the byte array is stored together with the key using ``set`` cmd in Redis.
+#.
+Hook ``post_set`` of all attached plugins is called.

 The supported operations are: